OtherRealms/Shot-Manager-Guide/index.rst

 ---------

 Rules allows per shot overrides of various datablocks, including Mesh, Camera, Light, Material and NLA.
 Most rules follow the principle of; overrides datablock A with datablock B, if a collection is defined, restrict to that collection.
-Rules defined in the Rule Book can then be re-used by assigning them to the shots indvividually.If the following shot doesn't have a rule, the datablock will be reset to its original.
+Rules defined in the Rule Book can then be re-used by assigning them to the shots indvividually.
+If the following shot doesn't have a rule, the datablock will be reset to its original.
 Caution: large scenes with many objects may take longer to switch between shots.

 NLA Rules (Rule Book)
 =========
 NLA rules override animation actions per shot, therefore enabling the possibility of re-timing shots more easily without using the NLA editor.
-It is Recommended to animate in the dopesheet editor or action editor as the correct animation timing is displayed.
+It is recommended to animate in the dopesheet editor or action editor as the correct animation timing is displayed.

-* **Isolate Tracks** ,mute all tracks except for those used by this rule
+* **Isolate Tracks** , mute all tracks except for those used by this rule
 * **Tweak** , switch all instances of the rule tweak mode on/off
-* **Actor** ,required, a single actor object to be assigned.
+* **Actor** , required, a single actor object to be assigned.
-* **Data** ,data type to derive animation data (Object/ShapeKeys)
+* **Data** , data type to derive animation data (Object/ShapeKeys)